kyma-project/kyma/docs/security/01-01-security.md

 For more details about roles, read [this](#details-roles-in-kyma) document.

 >**NOTE:** The **Global permissions** view in the **Settings** section of the Kyma Console UI allows you to manage bindings between user groups and roles.

+Additionally, Kyma offers an automated mechanism for managing authorizations within a Kubernetes cluster, called Permission-controller.
+This feature grants members of predefined user groups administrative rights in a limited subset of Namespaces.
+Use it to restrict access to sensitive areas of your cluster, e.g. Kubernetes-native or Kyma-specific resources, while offering users full operational capability in the Namespaces they create.
+Read [this](#details-permission-controller) document to learn how to configure Permission-controller.